 Much of evolutionary theorizing takes place wearing a sun visor.
 The eyes of Darwinian biologists look down at what’s happening on the ground or in the water, avoiding the blinding sunlight overhead.
 But that sunlight, traversing 93 million miles of space, sheds light on realities that must not be ignored when trying to understand how life appeared and changed on the earth.

 Evolution is hard enough just waiting for the right lucky mutations to occur (Douglas Axe can tell you all about that).
-While hoping for mutational luck to add up and actually do something (hear Andrew Jones on that), the Darwinist must get the astrophysics right, too.
+While hoping for mutational luck to add up and actually do something, the Darwinist must get the astrophysics right, too.
 Evolution will never get off the ground on an inhospitable planet.
 Some factors for habitability are (as mathematicians like to say) “non-trivial.”

 Many people have heard of “habitable zones” where liquid water can exist.
 Peter Kelley, however, reminds us that being in the zone is not enough — even if you orbit a lucky star.
 In news from the University of Washington, he announces, “Orbital variations can trigger ‘snowball’ states in habitable zones around sunlike stars.”